ivytsai2/101331867_comp3123_-labtest2/README.md

 the next 4 days with the estimated weather forecast time of 12:00:00.
 This estimated time is referred to the "dt_txt" respond attribute.
 Please check https://openweathermap.org/forecast5 for more details.

+All axios api responds will be displayed in console.
+Please check console for data details.